Gilderko/Cubology/Readme.md

 # Cubology

-Welcome to mySimple runner, in which you try to dodge obstacles and reach the end of the level.
+Welcome to my first ever game, in which you try to dodge obstacles and reach the end of the level.
 Each level is different and has a specific theme with a unique game mechanic (following the light in the darkness, dense fog, and dust storms, turrets, etc.).
 Game is targeted for Android smartphones, but